-- (A) City officials or employees with responsibility for collecting or analyzing information that may be material to the preparation of a Disclosure Document, as designated under Paragraph (B) below, shall attend disclosure training sessions as conducted from time to time.
-The Controller and/or the Director of Public Finance shall cause training material to be distributed to new employees of the City who will participate in the preparation of Disclosure Documents.
-New employees, not including the Mayor and members of the Board of Supervisors, shall be provided with disclosure training materials within three months of their first day of employment.
+(A) City officials or employees with responsibility for providing, collecting or analyzing information that may be material to the preparation of a Disclosure Document shall attend disclosure training sessions as conducted from time to time.
+The Controller and/or the Director of Public Finance shall, through Contributors or directly, cause training material to be distributed to employees of the City who will participate in the preparation of Disclosure Documents for the first time.
 Such training materials shall include information on the City's disclosure obligations under applicable federal and state securities laws and such individual's responsibilities and potential liability regarding such obligations.
-Such training sessions may be conducted by videotape, if available.
-The Director of Public Finance shall present such training material to the DPWG for its review and approval. - (B) The determination as to whether a class of employees shall receive such training shall be made by the Controller, in consultation (if necessary) with the City Attorney.
-The DPWG may also require training for a particular employee not otherwise specified. - (C) At the request of the DPWG, the City Attorney's office shall organize separate training sessions for the Mayor and members of the Board of Supervisors; provided however such training should be undertaken no less than once every three years.
-The Director of Public Finance shall endeavor to video tape any such training for members of the Board of Supervisors. - (D) The DPWG will convene as necessary to discuss and develop training material for new developments under federal securities laws, or otherwise, to ensure that the City maintains the best practices regarding its disclosure obligations.
+Such training sessions may be conducted by automated online training, in person, or by video, if available.

+(B) If there is a question as to whether a class of employees shall receive such training, the determination shall be made by the Controller, in consultation (if necessary) with the City Attorney.
+The DPWG may also require training for a particular employee not otherwise specified.

+(C) At the request of the DPWG, the City Attorney's office shall organize separate training sessions for the members of the Board of Supervisors; provided however such training should be undertaken no less than once every three years.

+(D) The Director of Public Finance and the City Attorney's office will discuss and develop training material for new developments under federal securities laws, or otherwise, with the objective that the City maintains the best practices regarding its disclosure obligations.